-As a school, we use the ‘Letters and Sounds’ phonics programme supported with Jolly Phonics throughout Foundation and Key Stage 1 as well as for those children who need it in Key Stage 2.
+As a school we follow the Jolly Phonics structure throughout Foundation and Key Stage 1 as well as for those children who need it in KS2.

 Effective teaching of reading includes teaching children to decode words by sounds, rather than recognising whole words.
-Our focus in Foundation Stage and Key Stage 1 is synthetic phonics, in which words are broken up into the smallest units of sound (phonemes).
+Our focus in Foundation Stage and Key Stage One is synthetic phonics, in which words are broken up into the smallest units of sound (phonemes).

 Children are taught the letters (graphemes) that represent these phonemes and also learn to blend them into words.
 So, at its most basic, children are taught to read the letters in a word like c-a-t, and then merge them to pronounce the word cat.
 A phoneme can be represented by one, two, three or four letters (such as "ough" in "dough").

 Children are systematically taught around 40 phonic sounds and the combination of letters used to represent each sound.

-In EYFS the children primarily use Jolly Phonics which teaches the children new sounds through actions, songs and stories.
+In EYFS the children use Jolly Phonics which teaches the children new sounds through actions, songs and stories.